 Residents Maintain Autonomy

-This indicates the percentage of patients that required increased assistance with activities of daily living over time.
+This is the percentage of residents that required more assistance with activities of daily living over time.
+Higher levels of needing for assistance with ADL's could be a sign of the decline of a patient's health.

 Ability to Keep Residents Mobile

-In Golden Living Center-Indianapolis, 1.36 Hospitalizations per 1,000 resident days
+In Brickyard Healthcare – Churchman Care Center, 1.53 Hospitalizations per 1,000 resident days

-This datapoint is a measure of the number of hospitalizations per thousand days of patient care.
-Avoiding hospitalizations is key to maintaining the physical well-being of residents.
+This metric tracks the number of times residents are hospitalized per 1,000 days of patient care.
+Keeping residents out of the hospital is critical to the physical health of nursing home residents.

 Short-term Care: Rehospitalizations